What Causes Back Acne?

 Prescription Acne creams containing a combination of a retinoid and benzoyl peroxide have anti-bacterial, anti-inflammatory and anti-comedomal properties to provide a multi-prong approach to acne.

 - Oral Antibiotics

-Antibiotics are a mainstay of treatment for inflammatory back acne, and work by reducing bacterial load and inflammation.
+Antibiotics are a mainstay of treatment for inflammatory back acne vulgaris, and work by reducing bacterial load and inflammation.
 Antibiotics have proven to be safe and effective in many studies to treat acne.
 A course of treatment may last at least 4 months.